-Beyond Books & Games – How Simple Mentoring Activities Strengthen Valuable Life Skills
+Beyond Arts & Crafts: How Creative Activities Support Life Skills

 For many Kids Hope USA one-on-one relationships, students and mentors spend time in mentoring activities such as games and reading.
 They play games like Uno or Connect 4.
 Take turns reading a page in a silly voice.
 Color in pictures while talking about how the week is going.
 That hour fills up quickly with activities,